mnelson4/yet-another-related-posts-plugin/readme.txt

 It is recommended that you tweak your match threshold whenever you make changes to the "makeup" of your match score (i.e., the settings for the titles, bodies, tags, and categories items).

-= XXX plugin stopped working after I installed YARPP! =
+= Are there any plugins that are incompatible with YARPP? =

+Aside from the DISQUS plugin (see above), currently the only known incompatibility is [with the SEO_Pager plugin](http://wordpress.org/support/topic/267966).
+Users of SEO Pager are urged to turn off the automatic display option in SEO Pager and instead add the code manually.

-Please submit such bugs by starting a new thread on [the Wordpress.org forums](http://wordpress.org/tags/yet-another-related-posts-plugin).
+Please submit similar bugs by starting a new thread on [the Wordpress.org forums](http://wordpress.org/tags/yet-another-related-posts-plugin).
 I check the forums regularly and will try to release a quick bugfix.

 = Things are weird after I upgraded. =